sheffieldhackspace/train-signs/README.md

 Using Arduino or Platform IO, compile the files in `./src/`.

 See `BigClock.h` and `Adafruit_GFX.h` libraries for specific functions that can be used.

+### Examples

+Example scripts are in `./src_unused/`.
+Drag these to `./src/` and recompile to test.
+Some require a button to be wired up to the Arduino.